Advertiser Disclosure

 Main Terminal

 The main terminal is split into A and B sides for airline ticketing, baggage claim, ground transportation, and parking.
-The facilities in the main terminal span 3 floors, with airline ticketing on level 3, baggage claim on levels 2 and 3, and ground transportation on level 1.
+The facilities span 3 floors: airline ticketing is on level 3, baggage claim is on levels 2 and 3, and ground transportation is on level 1.

-Passengers should check whether their airline is based on the A-side or the B-side, as this can determine the location of their most convenient parking lot or pick-up and drop-off locations.
+Passengers should check which side their airline operates from, as this can determine the most convenient parking lot or pickup and drop-off locations.

-A food court is located in the center of the terminal, and many shops are dotted around level 3 on either side of the food court.
-The Hyatt Regency hotel is accessible on level 4 with some of the room balconies opening out into the atrium at the east side of the main terminal.
+There’s a food court in the center of the terminal, and many shops dot level 3 on either side of the food court.
+The Hyatt Regency hotel is on level 3, with some of the room balconies opening onto the atrium at the east side of the main terminal.

 The east and west sides of the terminal both have a security checkpoint that leads to 4 airside concourses where flights depart.
-Each concourse is connected to the terminal via an automated people mover (APM).
+Each concourse is connected to the terminal by an automated people mover.

 Orlando International Airport Concourse 1